We realize that having heart surgery is a significant, often life-changing event.

-- Partnership with Cleveland Clinic: We are affiliated partners of the No. 1 heart program in the U.S. Our specialists regularly communicate with Cleveland Clinic cardiac surgeons about complex procedures and conditions.
+- Alliance with Cleveland Clinic: We are alliance members of the No. 1 heart program in the U.S. (as ranked by U.S. News & World Report since 1995).
+Our specialists regularly communicate with Cleveland Clinic cardiac surgeons about complex procedures and conditions.

 - Making it easier on your body: We employ a variety of methods that minimize the effects of procedures on your body, leading to quicker recovery:

 - Off-pump bypass surgery, or beating heart surgery: Traditional bypass surgeries stop the heart and use a heart-lung machine.
 With beating heart surgery, we keep your heart beating during the procedure.
 Benefits of beating heart surgery typically include less risk of infection, less need for blood transfusion and a shorter recovery.